-In this course the student will learn about theoretical and practical aspects of the acquisition of image data and its transformation into digital form.
+- In this course, the student will learn about theoretical and practical aspects of the acquisition of image data and its transformation into digital form.
 The focus will be on optical systems that are the most common.
-Special attention is paid to the acquisition of multidimensional information.
-The student will gain basic understanding of both hardware of specific detectors and transport of the information from these detectors to computer memory and representation in computer memory.
+Particular attention is paid to the acquisition of multidimensional information.
+The student will gain the basic understanding of both hardware of specific detectors and transport of the data from these sensors to computer memory and representation in computer memory.
 Based on the gained knowledge the student will be able to choose appropriate detector for a particular application and set suitable acquisition parameters.

 formulate basic principles of digital image acquisition;